sigit-sasmito/Blue-Carbon-Dashboard/README.md

-# Blue-Carbon-Dashboard
+# Blue Carbon Dashboard

-This repository contains Google Earth Engine (GEE) code to visualise and quantify mangrove-based blue carbon outcomes
+This repository contains Google Earth Engine (GEE) code to **visualise and quantify mangrove-based blue carbon outcomes**, including:

+- Mangrove loss (annual and cumulative)
+- Mangrove loss drivers (e.g., aquaculture, degraded land, other conversion pathways)
+- Carbon emissions associated with mangrove loss and conversion
+- Mangrove restoration potential (low/medium/high suitability)
+- Climate change mitigation potential (avoided emissions + carbon removals)

+## Overview

+The analysis is primarily based on **spatial overlays of published and pre-processed datasets**, including mangrove baseline extent, annual forest cover loss/deforestation layers, mapped loss drivers, and restoration opportunity layers.
+Data sources and key assumptions are documented within the code comments and asset descriptions.

+## Platform

+All scripts are developed to run in the **Google Earth Engine** Code Editor and can be adapted for deployment as a **GEE App** (interactive dashboard).